Pool Rules and Regulations

 Group/Corporate Membership Rates

 Oliver Parks and Recreation believes that healthier workplaces are the most productive.
 It is also true that people who commit to exercise together and keep each other accountable are more motivated and successful in their fitness goals.
-When 6 or more adults from the same place of business or organization purchase three or six month memberships to the Oliver Community Weight Room, they will each receive a 25% discount as well as a free group weight room orientation session with a certified fitness instructor.
+A business or organization that purchase 3 or 6 month memberships for a minimum of six its employees will receive a 25% overall discount as well as a free group weight room orientation session.
+To register your workplace for a corporate membership rate please contact us at 250-498-4985.

 Youth Weight Room Program

-Learn to use the weight room in a safe and effective manner by attending a one-time orientation session with a certified fitness instructor.
+Learn to use the weight room in a safe and effective manner by attending a one-time, 60-minute orientation session with our staff.
+Sessions are offered Mon-Fri after 5:00pm.
+Please register in advance at the office or by calling us at 250-498-4985.
+An orientation must be completed in order to purchase a membership.

 Fitness Room Orientations